Foundation / Corporation

-The Trust strongly encourages grant applications directly from underrepresented groups and for projects that increase awareness and participation of communities that are traditionally underrepresented, such as communities of color.
+The Trust strongly encourages applications directly from underrepresented groups, and for projects that increase awareness and participation of communities that are traditionally underrepresented, such as communities of color.

 GrantWatch ID#: 164217

-Projects should be completed within two years upon receipt of the award agreement.
-The estimated time frame for projects awarded funding from this grant program is May 2020 to May 2022.
+Projects must be completed within two years upon receipt of the award.
+The estimated duration for projects awarded funding from this award program is May 2021 to May 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.